This program is not accepting applications in 2022

 Think Tank grants of up to $15,000 (USD) are awarded through a competitive application and selection process; these funds support travel, accommodations, general coordination, and other aspects of Think Tanks related to the deliverables.
 The proposed work should be completed within a 2-year period.
 Progress reports are required for grantees to remain in good standing.
 This program is not accepting applications in 2022.

-The Think Tanks program is meant to bring together leading thinkers, researchers, and changemakers from academia, professional sectors, social activism, and other arenas to catalyze creative advances bridging contemplation, research, and action.
+The Think Tanks program is meant to bring together leading contemplatives, researchers, and changemakers from academia, professional sectors, social activism, and other arenas to catalyze creative advances bridging contemplation, research, and action.
 Five committed participants/organizers must be in place in order to apply.
 To encourage integration of research/scholarship and on-the-ground applications, at least one of these five individuals must be actively engaged in research/scholarship, and at least one must be actively engaged in applying this work in the world.
 Examples of research/scholarship include, but are not limited to: psychology, neuroscience, clinical research, social science, and humanities.
 Examples of applied work include, but are not limited to: mental health, social activism, medicine, education, contemplative spaces (e.g. meditation centers, yoga schools), and others.

 Applications are reviewed and selected by an external committee of experts based on the following criteria: